NOAA-GFDL/fre-workflows/for-developers.md

             module load fre/{{ FRE_VERSION }}
             module load hsm/1.3.0

-            #### if one wants to use their own conda environment, edit the PATH and uncomment below like so:
+            #### if you want to use your own conda environment, edit the PATH and uncomment below like so:
             #export PATH=/home/$USER/conda/envs/fre-cli/bin:$PATH
         """
 ```

 Uncomment the `export PATH=...` line to point to the folder containing the executable you found with `which fre`.
-Then,
+Then
-we can use the `run_pp_locally` script again:
+source the `run_pp_locally` script as before:
 ```
 # configure, install, validate, and run installed/configured workflow
 source for_gh_runner/run_pp_locally.sh